 Pratunam Market is one of the biggest and most popular markets in Bangkok and a great place to interact with the locals.
 Pratanum Market is what Bangkok shopping was all about before the mega malls.

-Platinum Fashion Mall is Thailands largest indoor wholesale with over 2,000 shops.
+Platinum Fashion Mall is Thailands largest indoor wholesale with over 2,000 shops and my wife’s favorite place when shopping in Bangkok.
 If you like the typical Bangkok market but prefer air-condition, this is the place!
-Platinum Fashion Mall is my wife’s favorite place when shopping in Bangkok; you can find pretty much anything at reasonable prices.

 Chinatown is located in one of the oldest parts of Bangkok, about 2 km from the Grand Palace.
 Walking through its narrow alleys and streets with wooden buildings, you will find lots of shops and stalls offering different and unique things to buy.